Food and Drink in History

 The resource includes key material from archives and libraries in the United States, the United Kingdom and Australia.
 Researchers will be able to study a wide range of food cultures and traditions from across the globe in this collection.
 Scholars can explore printed and manuscript cookbooks, government papers, company reports, periodicals, advertising reports, marketing research papers, correspondence and ephemera to discover the evolution of food and drink within everyday life and the public sphere.

-This collection adds content and context to the already extraordinary collections of culinary arts and cookery held by the Kislak Center for Special Collections as well as digitial collections such as the Federal Government’s Records of the Children’s Bureau.
+This collection adds content and context to the already extraordinary collections of culinary arts and cookery held by the Kislak Center for Special Collections as well as digital collections such as the Federal Government’s Records of the Children’s Bureau.